hashicorp/serf/website/source/docs/agent/options.html.markdown

   higher the multiplier, the more likely a failed broadcast is to converge at the expense of increased bandwidth.

-* `stream_timeout` - is the timeout for establishing a stream connection with a remote node for a full state sync, and for stream read and write operations.
+* `stream_timeout` - The timeout for establishing a stream connection with a remote node for a full state sync, and for stream read and write operations.

 * `suspicion_mult` - SuspicionMult is the multiplier for determining the time an